LOVE BEYOND BOUNDARIES

 Credit: Kier in Sight Archives

-This celebration draws attention to Ghana's role as a cocoa powerhouse and also provides the perfect occasion to express love with a delightful chocolatey treat.
-It's a day where love and cocoa come together, creating a tasty blend that's hard to resist.
+This celebration draws attention to Ghana's role as a cocoa powerhouse and also provides the perfect occasion to express love with a chocolatey treat.
+On that day, love and cocoa come together, creating a blend that's hard to resist.

 8